Find Affordable College Courses

 15 Yearly Graduations

 The 16th most popular school in the country for other legal professions majors who are seeking their master's degree is George Mason University.
-Roughly 38,500 attend the school each year.
-The average in-state tuition for full-time undergraduates is $9,510 per year, while in-state graduate students, on average, pay $13,035 per year.
-During the 2020-2021 academic year, 15 people received their master's degree in other legal professions from GMU.
-Around 33% of these students were from an underrepresented racial-ethnic group, and 60% were women.
+The average in-state tuition for full-time undergraduates is $10,095 per year, while in-state graduate students, on average, pay $13,726 per year.
+During the most recent year for which we have data, 15 people received their master's degree in other legal professions from GMU.
+About 100% of this group were women, and 100% were students from an underrepresented racial-ethnic group.
+George Mason University other legal professions graduates who receive their master's degree go on to jobs earning a median salary of $56,335.

 #19